Generating Hadamard matrices with transformers

 Let $\mathcal{M}_n$ denote the set of $n\times n$ matrices with $\pm1$ entries, and let $G=C_2^n \rtimes S_n$ denote the group of signed permutations.
 There is an obvious action of $G\times G$ on $\mathcal{M}_n$ by left and right multiplication, which preserves the subset of Hadamard matrices.
 Two Hadamard matrices are \emph{equivalent} if they are in the same $G\times G$-orbit.
 One typically considers score functions that are invariant under $G\times G$.

 This symmetry suggests restricting attention to structured representatives within each equivalence class, particularly those exhibiting additional internal symmetries.
-We will therefore be interested in particular forms of Hadamard matrices that possess a large symmetry (i.e., a large stabiliser inside $G\times G$).
+We will therefore be interested in particular forms of Hadamard matrices that possess a large symmetry.
 Williamson \cite{Williamson} first suggested the use of a particular “quaternionic” form to construct Hadamard matrices, namely

 where $A,B,C,D$ are symmetric circulant matrices of size $n'=n/4$.

 Among the many variations of this construction, we shall focus mostly on the Goethals--Seidel \cite{GS} form

 where $A,B,C,D$ are circulant matrices, and $F$ is the square $n'\times n'$ matrix with $1$s on the antidiagonal and $0$s elsewhere.
 Note that a matrix $M$ as in \eqref{eq:GS}, which we will call of ``GS type", is completely determined by its first row.
 Fig.~\ref{fig:H244} provides an example of a Hadamard matrix of GS type, as generated by our program.